 Skip to main content

 The Coverbase API uses bearer token authentication.
-Every request must include your API key in the Authorization header.
+Every request must include a credential in the Authorization header.
+For the full set of cross-cutting rules (IDs, timestamps, idempotency, error envelope) see API conventions.

 API keys grant significant access to your TPRM data.
 Never share them in public repositories, client-side code, screenshots, or support tickets.
 Treat them like passwords.